-1. Inappropriate VIN markings displayed or no VIN markings present.
-If the V5C states more than 8 passengers, then this vehicle MUST NOT be tested or licensed as a Private Hire Vehicle.
+Reason for rejection 1.
+Inappropriate VIN markings displayed or no VIN markings present.
+If the V5C states more than 8 passengers, then this vehicle MUST NOT be teste or licensed as a Private Hire Vehicle.
 The vehicle should be referred to VOSA for licensing as a passenger carrying vehicle (PCV).
-3. Tolerances and wear should be as defined in the MOT Inspection Manual for Private Passenger &amp; Light Commercial Vehicle Testing (as updated) as follows: Steering suspension Brakes Tyres
+3. Tolerances and wear should be as defined in the MOT Inspection Manual f Private Passenger & Light Commercial Vehicle Testing (as updated) as follows: Steering suspension Brakes Tyres